CSC-3380-Fall-2024/Team-6/README.md

 Design Lead                 Jonathan Anderson

 ## Purpose
-The main purpose of this app is to
+The main purpose of this app is to have a way to communicate what an altar server did wrong during a Mass.